The Canal du Midi by bike, in Haute Garonne from Toulouse

 Tips for cycling on the Canal du Midi

-The Canal du Midi is originally a towpath , which was used to tow the boats that went up the canal, using a rope pulled by men or animals.
-It is therefore perfect for walkers , but be aware that the portion in the Aude region does not have an optimal surface for cyclists.
-The path is very stony, with roots sticking out: we are seriously shaken!
-We recommend that you go with a mountain bike mountain bike or with an electric mountain bike .
+The Canal du Midi is originally a towpath, which was used to tow boats going up the canal, using a rope pulled by men or animals.
+It is therefore perfect for walkers, but be aware that the section in the Aude region does not have an optimal surface for cyclists.
+The path is very stony, with roots sticking out: it is seriously shaken!
+We recommend that you set off with a mountain bike or an electric all-terrain bike.

 Choose your frame carefully

-When you cycle, especially during the beautiful season, the essential element is the water supply, which is sometimes difficult, because the fountains are sorely lacking on the Canal du Midi ...
-You will find some after Toulouse, but they are discreet ...
-Little tip, ask the lock keepers , they kindly accept that you fill your gourd!
+When cycling, especially during the summer, the essential element is the water supply, which is sometimes difficult, because there is a serious shortage of fountains on the Canal du Midi.
+You will find a few after Toulouse, but they are discreet...

-The ideal period for cycling the Canal du Midi ?
-It's spring !
-When the sun is not yet very hot, the flora and fauna slowly wake up to offer you very pleasant colors ...
+The ideal time to cycle along the Canal du Midi ?
+Spring is!
+The sun isn't yet too hot, and the flora and fauna are slowly waking up to offer you some very pleasant colors.

 Canal du Midi, Jenny Diab

-The beauty of the Canal du Midi, in all seasons (but in spring, it's the best)
+The beauty of the Canal du Midi, in all seasons (but spring is the best)

 The Canal du Midi in Toulouse

-Before leaving on the Canal du Midi, a stroll is essential in the city of Toulouse with several stops to enjoy the essential places such as the Saint-Sernin Basilica , the Place du Capitole , the Pont Neuf , the Augustins Museum as well as the hidden interior courtyards where to rest, away from the hustle and bustle.
+Before heading out on the Canal du Midi, a stroll through the city of Toulouse is a must, with several stops to enjoy the must-see places : the Basilica of Saint-Sernin, the Place du Capitole, the Pont Neuf, the Musée des Augustins.
+Don't miss the hidden interior courtyards where you can relax, away from the hustle and bustle of traffic.

 Canal du Midi, Jenny Diab

-As you leave Toulouse, you will start to see locks .
-You come out of an urban environment, there is no more traffic noise, and all around you, the environment is very flowery.
-Many curious people come to discover or rediscover the maneuvers, to help flat-bottomed boats, such as barges , cross the height difference !
+As you leave Toulouse, you will begin to see locks.
+You are leaving an urban environment, there is no longer the noise of traffic, and all around you, the environment is very flowery.
+Many curious people come to discover or rediscover the maneuvers to make flat-bottomed boats, like barges, cross the difference in level !
 Take the opportunity to take a break and admire this ingenious system.

-There are a total of 63 locks along the 240 km of the Canal du Midi, they are of all kinds.
-Some are only used as passage for boats, others are also the host of barges transformed into restaurants to eat at the edge of the Canal, there are also local products (honey, sausages, fruits ...).
-There are even some that are converted into small stalls to sell food and drink.
+There are a total of 63 locks of all kinds along the 240 km of the Canal du Midi.
+Some serve solely as passageways for boats, while others also house barges converted into restaurants for dining along the canal.
+Local products (honey, sausages, fruit, etc.) are also sold there.
+Some have even been converted into small stalls selling food and drink.

-One of the locks, a complex and ingenious system for lowering boats along the canal.
+One of the locks, a complex and ingenious system for moving boats down the canal

 Canal du Midi Jenny Diab